Sensors warn drivers

 - Lane departure

-Our FleetCAT trial in the NSW state vehicle fleet will help evaluate the safety benefits of collision avoidance systems.
+Our FleetCAT trial in the NSW state vehicle fleet helped evaluate the safety benefits of collision avoidance systems.